 path-opt¶

-pdb2reaction path-opt searches for a minimum-energy path (MEP) between two endpoints and reports the highest-energy image (HEI).
+pdb2reaction path-opt searches for a minimum-energy path (MEP) between exactly two structures with GSM (default) or DMF (--mep-mode dmf).
+It writes the path trajectory and exports the highest-energy image (HEI) as a TS candidate.
 Treat the HEI as a candidate transition state until it is validated with tsopt (which includes an imaginary-frequency check) and irc.
 For workflows that start from two or more structures and automatically refine only the reactive region, use path-search.

 Note